 Spaghetti with live Tassie clams is really tasty – the clams are sweet as hell, tender and briny – but we'd probably save the fettuccine with wagyu meatballs (as good as it is) for lunch next time.
 It's a big commitment to make before tackling the steak.

 Look across to the open kitchen and you'll see an amazing number of staff working the grill amidst a mist of cooking smells billowing out like atmospheric dry ice in spotlights.
-Interesting cut of the month goes to the wagyu leg steak, care of one of David Blackmore's full-blood black cows - juicy and flavoursome with plenty of texture and not crazily marbled, you can eat a full steak without needing a defibrillation for dessert.
+Interesting cut of the month goes to the wagyu leg steak, care of one of David Blackmore's full-blood black cows – juicy and flavoursome with plenty of texture and not crazily marbled, you can eat a full steak without needing a defibrillation for dessert.
 If you're all about the grass-fed, the sirloin on the bone is a great way to go.
 The steak arrives on the more cooked side of medium, instead of medium rare as ordered, but it's still good.
 Side dishes include all your childhood favourites, amped up to 11, including mac and cheese dotted with pork.
 Roast kipflers the size of your pinkie toe are darn good and we'll be going back for the creamed corn.
 Desserts are impressive.
-The ginger meringue is outstanding, as is the galette - thin rounds of apple layered on flaky pastry topped with creamy brown butter ice cream.
-While the kitchen needs to iron out a few first-month kinks, there's no doubt Rockpool Bar & Grill is a restaurant to be reckoned with.
+The ginger meringue is outstanding, as is the galette – thin rounds of apple layered on flaky pastry topped with creamy brown butter ice cream.
+There's no doubt Rockpool Bar & Grill is a restaurant to be reckoned with.
 We smell a winner.

 Read our exclusive interview with Neil Perry.